dcordero/Rubustrings/README.md

 # Rubustrings

-A format validator for Localizable.string files.
+A format validator for Localizable.strings files.

 ## Usage